agentrickard/domain/domain_source/README.txt

 ----
 3.2 Content Editing Forms

-Users with the 'view domain publishing' permission will only be able to select a "source" domain only if the "Content editing forms" setting on Admin > Build
+Only users with the 'set domain access' or  'publish to any assigned domain' permission will be able to select a "source" domain.
-> Domains is set to:

-  -- Show user their publishing options
-  The node editing form is shown normally, and the user is presented a list of checkboxes.
-These options represent the affilaite domains that the user is allowed to publish content to, according to the domains assigned to their user account.

 Otherwise, domain assignments will be done automatically, based on the currently active domain.